gmcgoldr/algorand-tut/README.md

 In a stateful transaction,
-the transaction type determines the change of state to take place upon returning true (e.g. payment).
+the transaction type determines the change of state to take place upon returning true (e.g. a payment).
 By contrast, in a stateless transaction, the transaction type indicates which interaction the calling account should have with the contract, after the contract finishes executing its program.

 Here are the transactions types:

-- `NoOp`: no further state changes are made to the ledger beyond the program's exectuion.
+- `NoOp`: no further state changes are made to the ledger beyond the program's execution.
 - `OptIn`: contract state should be initialized in the calling account (only relevant for contracts which use local storage).
 - `DeleteApplication`: contract program and state should be removed from the ledger.